felaube/deLaval/README.md

 # deLaval
-Implementation of a design procedure for a 2D supersonic nozzle
+Implementation of a design procedure for a 2D supersonic nozzle based on Foelsch's Method.